 The Japanese brand’s smallest offering in the market, the Honda Brio is definitely a head-turner of a city car, plus it has great driving dynamics to boot.
 With a 1.2-liter 4-cylinder engine that produces 89 hp and 110 Nm of torque.
 Mated to a CVT, you get a quite responsive drive along with a good amount of fuel savings in the city.
 Expect fuel economy figures of up to 14 km/L on a good day in terms of fuel consumption for this small hatchback.
 Also, don’t let its diminutive stance deceive you because this model has good amounts of passenger and cargo space coming in at 258 liters of space with the rear seats up.
 This can expand to 710 liters once the rear backrests are folded.

-It won’t be the most-equipped either.
+It won’t be the most equipped either.
 The infotainment could use an upgrade, however, given the space and the adequate amounts of ride comfort, the Mirage is a viable option if you need a reliable city car without much fuss.

-However, a few cons that the Picanto has is it’s smaller-than average rear seats, which may be a little cramped for much taller individuals.
+However, a few cons that the Picanto has is its smaller-than-average rear seats, which may be a little cramped for much taller individuals.
 You’ll also get a bit of a lip in the cargo area which could be a hassle if you are dealing with heavier cargo.

 It is still, however, not the most technologically advanced model in the list we’ve assembled.
-You still get a rather dated touchscreen infotainment system, but if you’re not too picky, it will serve you well thanks to the Bluetooth connectivity, which will work for all modern smartphones anyway.
+You still get a rather dated touchscreen infotainment system, but if you’re not too picky, it will serve you well thanks to Bluetooth connectivity, which will work for all modern smartphones anyway.

 A very popular hatch from the lineup, the Toyota Wigo is one of the best options for consumers on the lookout for a fuel-efficient and cost-effective city car from the number 1 brand in the Philippines.
 It has a good amount of features that are adapted to today like its 7-inch touchscreen infotainment screen with a backup camera and Apple Carplay and Android Auto integration.
 Another amazing trait of the Wigo is its vast amounts of space.
 Even if it is a city car, it does have a lot of leg and headroom in the rear which makes it one of the best models in the segment.
 Equipped with a 1.0-liter 3-cylinder engine, the model gets good fuel economy in the city even if it does have an older 4-speed transmission.
 In our testing, we were able to get 10.5 km/L in the city with a bit of traffic.
-To top it all off, the price of the Wigo is quite accessible to many, with the range-topper topping out at P700,000 flat for the TRD-S variant.
+To top it all off, the price of the Wigo is quite accessible to many, with the range-topper topping out a little above the P700,000 flat for the TRD-S variant.

-Though, lets look at the cons of this car.
+Though, let's look at the cons of this car.
 While it may come from a trustworthy and reliable brand with a good track record for durability, the interior certainly isn’t the most attractive.
-Like the brand’s reputation, its more simple and durable than plush and luxurious, the Wigo may not be the premium pick of the bunch, but in terms of getting you where you need to go reliably, it does that to the letter.
+Like the brand’s reputation, it's more simple and durable than plush and luxurious, the Wigo may not be the premium pick of the bunch, but in terms of getting you where you need to go reliably, it does that to the letter.

 Honorable mention: Suzuki S-Presso